Powell Lab at Binghamton University

 Picture

-Pheobe Deneen
+Dr. Pheobe Deneen

 Jordyn Condrate

-Adeenah Ahmed C'19 Integrative Neuroscience
+Adeenah Ahmed C'19 Integrative Neuro., MD-MPH SUNY Upstate Medical

-Maria Santa Cruz C'18 Integrative Neuroscience
+Maria Santa Cruz C'18 Integrative Neuro., NYIT Osteopathic Medicine

-Field work specialist:
+Field work specialist

 Proudly powered by Weebly